deNBI/cloud-user-docs/wiki/Compute_Center/Bielefeld.md

 ### external

-The external network is a public available network.
+The external network is a publicly available network.
 There are no limitations from our side and it is the preferred network if you don't have access to the Bielefeld university LAN.

 ### external-service